nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Delete appointment**
+**Use case: UC09 - Delete appointment**

 **MSS**

-1. User <ins>requests to list appointments (UC04)<ins/>.
+1. User <ins>requests to list appointments (UC08)<ins/>.
-3. User enters delete appointment command indicating the index of the appointment to be deleted.
+2. User enters delete appointment command indicating the index of the appointment to be deleted.
-4. PB displays a pop up window with asking for user confirmation to delete.
+3. PB displays a pop up window with asking for user confirmation to delete.
-5. User confirms they want to delete.
+4. User confirms they want to delete.
-6. PB deletes the appointment and displays a successful message.
+5. PB deletes the appointment and displays a successful message.

 Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 PB detects that the inputted index is out of range.
-    * 3a1.
+    * 2a1.
 PB informs the user that the index is out of range.

 	 Use case resumes at step 2.

-* 5a.
+* 4a.
 User indicates that they do not want to delete.

     Use case ends.

+**Use case: UC10 - Edit an appointment**

+**MSS**

+1. User <ins>requests to list appointments(UC08).<ins/>
+2. User requests to edit a specific appointment in the list.
+3. PB edits the appointment.
+4. PB displays success message and shows updated list of appointments.

+    Use case ends.

+**Extensions**

+* 2a.
+The command format is invalid.

+    * 2a1.
+PB shows an error message, and gives an example of the correct format.

+      Use case resumes at step 2.

+* 2b.
+The input parameters are invalid.

+    * 2b1.
+PB shows an error message, informing user what the valid input format should be.

+      Use case resumes at step 2.

+**Use case: UC11 - Find Appointment by description**

 *{More to be added}*